dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 WHERE condition;
 ```

-You specify the column and its new value in a comma-separated list after the SET keyword.
+You specify the column and its new value in a comma-separated list after the `SET` keyword.

-> :warning: If you omit the WHERE clause, all records in the table will be updated!
+> :warning: If you omit the `WHERE` clause, all records in the table will be updated!

 #### Updating Data 2

-Consider the following table called "Employees":
+Consider the following table called `Employees`:

 <p align="center">
     <img src="./images/1060-22-01-p02-a.png" alt="1060-22-01-p02-a.png" width="50%" height="50%">